ConciseSaucer/CyberSecPortfolio/index.md

 This page is a collection of all my cyber security achievements.

-# TryHackMe
+# Certifications

-These are the learning paths I have completed on [TryHackMe](tryhackme.com).
+These are the certifications I have aquired or in the process of getting

-*   Introduction to Cyber Security - 0%
-*   SOC Level 1 - 14%
+*   CompTIA Network+ - In progress
-*   Cyber Defense - 4%
+*   CompTIA Linux+ - In progress
-*   Pre Security - 0%
+*   CompTIA Security+ - In progress

 # Education